dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies0701.md

 # 0701.
 Essential VBA Language Elements

-IN THIS CHAPTER: 1) Knowing when, why, and how to use comments in your code Using variables and constants Telling VBA what type of data you're using Getting familiar with arrays Knowing why you may need to use labels in your procedures Because VBA is a real, live programming language, it uses many elements common to all programming languages.
+In this Chapter: 1) Knowing when, why, and how to use comments in your code.
+2) Using variables and constants.
+3) Telling VBA what type of data you're using.
+3) Getting familiar with arrays.
+4) Knowing why you may need to use labels in your procedures.

+Because VBA is a real, live programming language, it uses many elements common to all programming languages.
 In this chapter, you're introduced to several of these elements: comments, variables, constants, data types, arrays, and a few other goodies.
 If you've programmed with other languages, some of this material will be familiar.
 If you're a programming newbie, it's time to roll up your sleeves and get busy.

 ## 7.1 Using Comments in Your VBA Code